how-to-setup-the-sendinblue-mailer-with-wp-mail-smtp_g

 API Key

-After you select Sendinblue as your mailer, more mailer-specific settings will become available.
+After you select Brevo as your preferred mailer, more mailer-specific settings will become available.

 Selecting the SMTP and API options in Sendinblue

-When that page opens, click on API Keys and you can generate a v3 API key to use.
+When that page opens, you can generate a v3 API key to use by switching to the API Keys tab.

 After clicking that link, you’ll see a prompt to name your API key.
 We recommend choosing something related to your site domain.

-After you’ve named the API key, click the Generate button.
+After you’ve named the API key, click the Generate button and wait for a few seconds till the next modal appears.

 The next modal that opens will display the API key.
 To copy it for use in WordPress, use the copy icon next to the key.

-After you’ve copied it, you can switch back to the window or tab with WP Mail SMTP and return to your Sendinblue setup.
+After you’ve copied it, you can switch back to the window or tab with WP Mail SMTP and paste the API key, and save your settings.

 Sending Domain